 ROI: Field Notes of a modern professional

+What eventually took this from a casual experiment to a personal project were two key factors.
+First, despite all my effort and intention, my career path continued to off road, particuarly in 2008 during “The Great Recession.”
 Second, I got my first smartphone.
-This meant that as I was whiling away the hours of my day on transit or seated as a desk, in a very non-photographic office job, I was able to continue to develop my interest in photography which at the time was still very much in its infancy.
+This meant that as I was whiling away the hours of my day on transit or seated as a desk in an office job I was able to continue to develop my interest in photography in the periphery of my daily routines snapping away and capturing small moments in my small existence.

 At this moment in time when as so much continues to change very quickly particularly for those in the workforce.
-I think it is more important now than ever to think about what we do to earn a living, and how it helps shape our perspective of the world and what means to be “at work,”.
-It is my hope that by using my own professional journey as a backdrop this project encourages people to reflect on what it means to be a modern professional “making it” and how multifaceted that existence can be.
+I think it is more important now than ever to think about what we do to earn a living, and how it helps shape our perspective of the world and what means to be “professional”.

 Previous